carmmenwu0520/dsc232r-group-project/README.md

 * efficiency = speedup/7 = **105.8%**

 **Amdahl:** We get our estimated parallelizable fraction p = 7 × 6.40 / (7.40 x 6) = 44.8 / 44.4 ≈ **1** (from measured speedup).
 This leads to a theoretical speedup at n = 7 with this p is **≈ 7.40×** and we achieved esentially 100% of that limit.
 Training time dropped from ~2.1 hours (1 executor) to ~17 minutes (7 executors) which goes to show the tree building benefits from distributed Spark executors on this dataset.

+## Model 2 (PCA)

+We built two PCA-enhanced Random Forest models using U.S. Census microdata (IPUMS), predicting real income (**REALINCTOT**) and education level (**EDUC**).
+The core idea was to apply dimensionality reduction via PCA before training, and compare its performance against a non-PCA baseline model.

+---

+## Feature Expansion & Missing Data Imputation

+Because Model 2 leverages dimensionality reduction (PCA), the feature space was expanded by extracting additional categorical columns from the original dataset, including **EMPSTAT, CITIZEN, WKSWORK1, MARRINYR, and HISPAN**.
+This enrichment was intended to provide PCA with a richer representation of underlying structure.

+Before transformation, placeholder values representing missing flags (such as 0 for employment and marriage-related variables) were explicitly set to `None`.
+Missing entries in categorical attributes were imputed using their statistical mode (e.g., most frequent category such as 1 for employment status and 2 for citizenship status).
+Continuous variables (e.g., WKSWORK1) were imputed using their mean values.

+---

+## Categorical Encoding & Scaled Transformations

+To prepare the dataset for PCA, numerical variables with different scales were normalized using **MinMaxScaler**.
+Ordinal variables such as education level (**EDUC**) were encoded directly, preserving their inherent ranking.

+For nominal categorical variables (STATEFIP, SEX, RACE, and HISPAN), a preprocessing pipeline using **StringIndexer** and **OneHotEncoder** was applied to avoid introducing false ordinal relationships.

+Additionally, because the target variable (**REALINCTOT**) was heavily right-skewed, a signed logarithmic transformation (**REALINCTOT_LOG**) was applied prior to Z-score normalization.

+---

+## Dimensionality Reduction via PCA

+All processed numerical features and high-dimensional one-hot encoded vectors were combined into a single dense representation using a **VectorAssembler**.
+A PCA model was then fitted on the training data to identify orthogonal components capturing maximum variance.

+An initial evaluation up to **k = 10 components** showed:

+- PC1 explained **30.68%** of variance
+- PC2 explained **14.00%**
+- PC3 explained **7.31%**

+Using the elbow method on the scree plot, the feature space was reduced to the top **3 principal components**, capturing a cumulative **51.99%** of total variance.

+---

+## Baseline Model Training (Random Forest)

+Using the compressed PCA features, a **RandomForestRegressor** was trained to predict real income.
+The model consisted of **30 decision trees (numTrees = 30)** with a maximum depth of **12 (maxDepth = 12)**.

+---

+## Performance Evaluation & Error Diagnosis

+Model performance was evaluated across training, validation, and test splits using:

+- Root Mean Squared Error (RMSE)
+- Mean Absolute Error (MAE)
+- Coefficient of Determination (R²)

+The model achieved a stable **R² ≈ 0.235** across all splits.
+While this consistency suggests strong generalization and minimal overfitting, the overall performance was limited due to information loss from aggressive dimensionality reduction.

+To further analyze errors, an absolute error tracking column was introduced to identify extreme prediction outliers.

+---

+## Results

+For the income (**REALINCTOT**) model, PCA was initially evaluated with 10 components.
+The elbow method selected **3 components**, which explained only **51.99%** of total variance:

+- PC1: 30.68%
+- PC2: 14.00%
+- PC3: 7.31%

+For the education (**EDUC**) model, **4 components** were selected, explaining **64.57%** of variance:

+- PC1: 24.63%
+- PC2: 23.44%
+- PC3: 10.84%
+- PC4: 5.66%

+In both cases, the explained variance was relatively low, indicating that PCA was not highly effective for capturing predictive structure.

+---

+## Fitting Analysis & Conclusion

+Both models fall into an **underfitting regime**, not due to insufficient model complexity, but because PCA removed too much predictive information.

+With only 3 components (~52% variance) for income and 4 components (~64.6% variance) for education, the Random Forest models were trained on overly compressed feature representations.
+This resulted in low training and test performance with minimal gap between them — a classic sign of underfitting.

+### Future Improvements

+- Retain more PCA components (e.g., 6–8)
+- Use Gradient Boosted Trees for stronger tabular performance
+- Reintroduce structured features such as OCC1990 (grouped into occupation sectors)
+- Predict log-transformed income directly to reduce skew effects

+In summary, dimensionality reduction was the primary bottleneck.
+PCA on mixed sparse and dense features concentrated variance into a small number of components that did not align well with the most predictive demographic and economic signals.

 ## Team Contact